Vilnius Gediminas Technical University: Administration

 Since 2021, the Rector of VILNIUS TECH is Romualdas Kliukas.
 He succeeded the third rector of the university, Adolfas Daniūnas, who had been rector since 2011.
 The first rector of the university was Aleksandras Čyras, who headed the university from its formal establishment in 1969 to 1990.
 He was succeeded by Edmundas Zavadskas.

 The Rectorate is made up of a Vice-Rector for International Relations, a Vice-Rector for Strategic Development, a Vice-Rector for Research, a Vice-Rector for Studies, and a Chancellor.
 The current chancellor is Vaidotas Trinkūnas.

 Research Publication

-The Vilnius Gediminas Technical University Press (VILNISU TECH Press) publishes around 100 publications annually.
+The Vilnius Gediminas Technical University Press (VILNIUS TECH Press) publishes around 100 publications annually.
 In 2010, VILNISU TECH Press was the first press in Lithuania to launch an e-books site for their publications.

 VILNIUS TECH Press also publishes 19 peer-reviewed research journals.
 Of these journals, eight are indexed on the Web of Science database, while all of the journals are indexed by ProQuest and EBSCO.
 Taylor and Francis publishes 10 of the academic journals.

 Six of VILNIUS TECH Press's journals are published open access with a Creative Commons CC BY-NC 4.0 license: Business: Theory and Practice, Coactivity: Philosophy, Communication, Coactivity: Philology, Educology, Science — Future of Lithuania, Business, Management and Education, and Aviation technologies.